proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 - learn to configure those tools so that you can scan for your own project specific antipatterns
 - Do not only measure test coverage but automatically checks the results too.

-Again break the build if test coverage is too slow.<br/>
+Again break the build if test coverage is too slow.

-Finally the coding standard should be dynamic rather than static,<br/>
+Finally the coding standard should be dynamic rather than static.

-As the Project evolves the needs of project changes and what <br/>
-may have seemed smart in the beginning may not necessarily be smart a few monts later
+As the Project evolves the needs of project changes and what may have seemed smart in the beginning may not necessarily be smart a few monts later

-#5.
-Beauty is in Simplicity - Jorn Olmhein
+## 5. Beauty is in Simplicity - Jorn Olmhein

-####Summary : make your code as simple as possible
+**Summary : make your code as simple as possible**

 "Beauty of style and harmony and grace and good rhythm depends on Simplicity"